 Petroleum Engineering

-Petroleum engineering stands out as one of the highest paying engineering jobs in the United States.
+Petroleum engineering stands out as one of the highest paid engineering jobs in the United States.
 Recent data shows that the Engineering salaries in USA for petroleum engineering is averagely $135,690 per year.

 USA Salary Ranges